JeremyAnsel/xwa_hooks/README.md

 This hook permits to define weapon decharge and recharge rates for any craft.

+## xwa_hook_weapon_type

+This hook fix the warheads selection for crafts that have dual warheads.

 ## xwa_hook_windowed

 This hook enables windowed mode.